Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

 #### Remarks

-Run this command on an application-tier server for Team Foundation.
+Run this command on an application-tier server for Azure DevOps.

 You can also add users and groups to an existing group using Team Explorer.
-For more information, see [Remove Users from a Project Group](https://msdn.microsoft.com/library/a4af4029-0202-4b56-8053-40b3a8c0f175), [Remove Users from a Default Group](https://msdn.microsoft.com/library/4e495381-f55a-480e-b7a0-da221ad0ae1a) or [Remove Users from a Collection-Level Group](https://msdn.microsoft.com/library/1c4b2566-3381-4d7a-ba50-e4633abf617d).
+For more information, see [Remove users from a project group](/azure/devops/organizations/security/add-users-team-project) or [Set permissions at the project- or collection-level](/azure/devops/organizations/security/set-project-collection-level-permissions).

 #### Examples